Public Space and its Permissibilities

 Senior

-Several questions and provocations ground this course: What does the “public” in public space mean?
-What behaviors and uses of public spaces are permissible, and who gets to decide?
+What does “public” in public space mean?
+What behaviors and uses of public space are permissible, and who gets to decide?
 This course explores the design, regulation, and phenomenological experience of public life, including streets, sidewalks, parks, plazas, public transit, and other common spaces.
-We will explore tensions between order and self-expression, inclusion and exclusion, and the competing interests of the state, capital, and various publics.

-Our work draws on a range of approaches—including visual art, poetry, creative and speculative writing, close observation, and public survey—while remaining grounded in the enduring pedagogic modes of writing, reading, and collegial conversation.
-The terms collegial and conversation signal a shared practice of thought and attention and echo other collective acts—collaboration, communication, cooperation, coordination—all gestures toward gathering to think and act alongside others.
-As scholars coming together in study at a public institution, we engage with themes of publicity with a shared awareness of the temporary public that forms in the classroom, where public is both a site as well as a relation.
+Our work draws on a range of practices, including visual art, poetry, creative writing, public survey, and above all close observation.
+As scholars coming together in study at a public institution, we engage with themes of publicity with a shared awareness of the temporary public that forms in the classroom, where public is both a site and a relation.

 Registration